soft-networks/lsystem/readme.md

 - [ ] Add Comments + JSDoc
 - [ ] Publish examples repo, host examples somewhere
 - [ ] Fix npmignore (remove it and just do "include" in package.json?)
-- [ ] Rewrite parser.ts to use a lexer / parser
 - [ ] Add Readme
 - [ ] Performance
+- [ ] Change LSystem example to be interactive (take in input on the command line)
-  - LSystem constructor is slow (loops through productions every time), can be faster by using a map
+- [ ] LSystem constructor is slow (loops through productions every time), can be faster by using a map